 - Don’t wait until the last minute.
 No matter when enrollment begins for a group, you should outline a communications plan for participants.
 Providing plan information as soon as possible gives employees more time to ask questions and make important benefits decisions.

 Engage (and Educate) Your Clients

-Speaking of participation rates…one thing that can be difficult for employees is understanding the value and use of the benefits available to them.
+Speaking of participation rates…benefits education should be part of your strategy.
+Employees often have trouble understanding the value and use of the benefits available to them.
 This is especially true for groups with high deductible health plans and companies who use consumer directed healthcare accounts.

 In order to help people better understand their benefits, consider adopting a robust employee engagement program.
 A top-of-the-line program should have enrollment materials for you to hand out with simple, easy-to-understand information; short educational videos; a website for participants seeking more details; and an active social media presence.

 - Creating a healthcare budget.
 Remind participants to review all healthcare costs for the current year-to-date, including healthcare premiums, visits to the doctor and emergency room, prescription drugs, and hospital stays.
 Include any other out-of-pocket healthcare expenses, then add up all these costs, and estimate whether you will spend more or less in the coming year.